OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0208.md

 ## Steps

-1. Run a static analysis tool like semgrep on the code and look for uses of algorithm with insufficient key length.
+1. Run a static analysis tool such as `semgrep` on the code and look for uses of algorithms with insufficient key length.

 ## Observation

-The output should contain a **list of locations where insufficient key lengths are used** .
+The output should contain a **list of locations where insufficient key lengths are used**.

 ## Evaluation

-The test case fails if you can find the use of algorithm using appropriate key size within the source code.
-This also fails if less popular algorithms are used.
+The test case fails if you can find the use of algorithms using inappropriate key sizes within the source code.
+This also fails if deprecated algorithms are used.